smartgaddix/Android-SQL-Helper/README.md

 `public Boolean onDatastoreUpgrade(SQLiteDatabase db, int oldVersion, int newVersion)`

-The default upgrade process drops all tables and creates all the new tables.
+The default upgrade process first drops all tables and then creates all the new tables.

 ### Generation properties